sigsum/sigsum/proposals/2023-04-no-ssh-signature-format.md

 The signed data is the concatenation of the namespace string `sigsum.org/v1/submit-token`, NUL, the log's public key, for a total of 59 octets.

+## Tree head signatures

+For consistency, the first line of the checkpoint-compatible serialization of tree heads to be signed, is changed from `sigsum.org/v1/<key hash>` to `sigsum.org/v1/tree/<key hash>`.